t-k-f/craft3-instagram-helper-plugin/README.md

 ## Instagram API Helper Overview

-This plugins mirrors the various endpoints of the instagram-API to your server and keeps your API Keys secure.
+This plugins mirrors the endpoints accessible in sandbox-mode from the instagram-API to your server and keeps your API Keys secure.
 It also caches the responses so you don't hit the polling Limit.